9ae/3tonic/lyra/README.md

 - Bridge centers around IV for contrast
 - V at the end of the bridge makes an easy lead back to the verse or chorus

-Turn arounds: rhythmi urgency of turnarounds at slower speeds is weaker
+Turn arounds: rhythmic urgency of turnarounds at slower speeds is weaker